 I went to the MDC Jazz Band & Jubilation Dance Ensemble.
 The conductor was Matt Bonelli and the dance coordinator was Michelle Grant Murray.
 The concert was held in the McCarthy Auditorium Room 6120 on Tuesday, October 28 2008.
 The concert started at 7:30 pm and ended at 8:40 pm.
 There were five jazz performances, and four dance performances happening mostly simultaneously.

-The first piece, "Wind Blues," had a very harsh sound and was hard to listen to, partly because it was very loud.
-There were four girls dancing in the front.
-This has nothing to do with anything you have been discussing; either make it important by providing other information about it or remove it completely.
-The trumpet part sounded the best.
-It had a metered rhythm, it became faster toward the end.
-These should be combined into one sentence with a comma or semi colon and placed before the sentence about the dancing girls.
-The composer stood during the performance.
-This is just like the dancing girls comment; what is the relevance?
+The first piece "Wind Blues" had a very harsh sound and was hard to listen to, partly because it was very loud.
+The piece had a metered rhythm with the trumpet sounding the best, towards the end the piece became faster.
 The second work, "Archa," was very easy to hear.
 It had a slow tempo at the beginning, was metered, and reached crescendo at certain points.
 It mostly stayed at the same volume.
-The horn & Avoid using abbreviations and symbols in formal academic writing. trumpet had solos at the front, and it was longer than the first piece.
+The horn and trumpet had solos at the front, and it was longer than the first piece.

-I really liked the trumpet and trombomes Spelling solos the two performers played.
-I liked how they mixed in the dance with the jazz playing.
-The dancing was very original.
-I would go to another jazz concert.
-It was better than I expected."
-Again, watch the use of several short choppy sentences; they make your paragraph sound too abrupt.
+I really liked the trumpet and trombones solos the two performers played.
+I liked how they mixed in the dances with the jazz playing.
+Overall, the concert was more entertaining than I expected.